Headlines (Drake song): Critical reception

 The song received positive reviews.
 According to Spin, the song "finds Drake ruminating on the ups and downs of celebrity."
 Spin also called the production matching "Drake's defiant tone with a martial beat and heavy staccato strings."
 The Huffington Post compared "Headlines" to "Marvins Room" saying, "Whereas "Marvins Room" is more devastating, "Headlines" doesn't dwell so much in its despair, and has the kind of flash you would expect a song titled "Headlines" to have."
 The Baltimore Sun said the song has "buoyant, staccato synth line and Casio snares" and that "The beat calls for such a sing-song flow that few rappers could tackle it."
 Rolling Stone gave the song three stars out of five, saying that "The spare beat never takes off, and the hook is a slight thing, almost an afterthought – or maybe the clearest sign that even with booze, cynics and fame buzzing about, hip-hop's great hope isn’t overeager to please."

 Chart performance

 The song debuted on the Hot R&B/Hip-Hop Songs chart at number 98 and has since reached number two on the chart.
 The following week, it debuted at number 13 on the Billboard Hot 100.
 On the week of October 15, 2011 "Headlines" reached the top of the Hot Rap Songs chart which was his 10th time overall achieving this.
 With the ascension of "Headlines", Drake became the artist with the most number one's of all time on the chart; tied only with rappers Diddy and Ludacris.
-The single was eventually certified quadruple platinum by the Recording Industry Association of America (RIAA) for sales of over four million digital copies in the United States.
+The single was eventually certified Diamond by the Recording Industry Association of America (RIAA) for sales of over ten million digital copies in the United States.